 - Interviewing drivers of the vehicles involved and witnesses

-- Examining other evidence like police reports and CCTV footage.
+- Examining other evidence, like police reports and CCTV footage.

 Fatal and Non-Fatal Injuries

-Regarding injuries, CTP claims differentiate between non-fatal and fatal injuries.
+CTP claims differentiate between non-fatal and fatal injuries.
 For non-fatal injury claims, you may be eligible for compensation for:

 - Non-economic loss